wolfSSL/wolfssl-examples/psk/tutorial-tcp-psk.md

           }

-          /* closes the connections after responding */ CyaSSL_shutdown(ssl);
+          /* closes the connections after responding */ wolfSSL_shutdown(ssl);
-         CyaSSL_free(ssl);
+         wolfSSL_free(ssl);
          if (close(connfd) == -1)
              err_sys("close error");
          pthread_exit( NULL);
     }
     ```

-5. Void* arg is the argument that gets passed into cyassal_thread when pthread_create is called.
+5. Void* arg is the argument that gets passed into wolfssal_thread when pthread_create is called.
 In this example that argument is used to pass the socket value that the client for the current thread is on.